 The primary shredder sets the pace for all subsequent processes and must continuously produce homogenous output from input material that is partially mixed with foreign objects.
 The resulting uniform and sortable material usually has a particle size of between 200 and 400 mm.
 Our JUPITER, the industry’s number-one permanently operational shredder is designed for continuous operation of up to 24 hours a day.

-Since the material is already ‘clean’, a secondary shredder or granulator – usually a high-speed rotor shredding system – is used to shred the material to an output size of 15–30 mm.
-Our high-speed KOMET series with its shear cutters and always precise cut facilitates the highest output rates combined with a maximum uptime of up to 24 hours a day.
+Since the material is already ‘clean’, a secondary shredder or granulator – usually a high-speed rotor shredding system – is used to shred the material to an output size of 10–30 mm.
+Our high-speed KOMET series with its shear knives and always precise cut facilitates the highest output rates combined with a maximum uptime of up to 24 hours a day.